 Series loop setup:

-It is very important to match the signal levels of your series effects to the loop you are using especially when the effect can be bypassed.
+It is very important to match the signal levels of your series effects to the loop you are using especially when it can be bypassed.
 On simpler pedals, input, output or mix volumes may not be available, so you will have to work with what is available.
 Sometimes you can include other pedals with these controls to help.
 For the ideal situation this is the process: Start by adjusting the effect input level for a strong clean signal, and then adjust the output level so that it doesn’t change your volume when you bypass the loop.
-Then if your effect has a mix level, you can adjust the mix to your liking.
-The mix level makes it a parallel effect, but because the mix is internal to your effect unit and the unit is placed in the series loop of your amp, you are still always sending the original signal through the effect unit.
-The electronics of the effect unit will still have some effect not present when it is not plugged in to the series effects loop.
+Then if it has a mix level, you can adjust the mix to your liking.
+The mix level makes it a parallel effect, but because the mix is internal to your unit and it is placed in the series loop of your amp, you are still always sending the original signal through the effect unit.
+The electronics of the pedal will still have some effect not present when it is not plugged in to the series effects loop.

 Using the parallel loop:

-If you want to blend the effect along with your main guitar signal, then you’ll want to use a parallel effects loop.
+If you want to blend the effect along with your main guitar signal, then you’ll want to use a parallel loop.
 Any kind of processing will push your guitar farther back in the mix and reduce how much clarity and presence it will have out front.
 By running your effects in parallel you can keep your main guitar sound dry [unprocessed] and up front.
-Spatial effects like delay, reverb and chorus are intended to be parallel effects in normal use (although some of us are abnormal users).
-In fact, a chorus effect, without original signal, would simply be a very short odd delay, and the delay effect would just be you later.
-As mentioned some effects units allow you to program the mix inside of the unit.
-And in a pinch you can accomplish parallel effects in a series loop by setting the mix inside your processor, but the tone of your main guitar signal will be affected by the quality of your effects unit’s dry or original single circuitry.
+Spatial effects like delay, reverb and chorus are intended to be parallel in normal use (although some of us are abnormal users).
+In fact, a chorus, without original signal, would simply be a very short odd delay, and the delay effect would just be the same sound but delayed.
+As mentioned some units allow you to program the mix inside of it.
+And in a pinch you can accomplish parallel effects in a series loop by setting the mix inside your processor, but the tone of your main guitar signal will be affected by the quality of your unit’s dry or original single circuitry.

 V3 amp features series and parallel connections